Learnosity/learnosity-sdk-asp.net/readme.md

  * Default: LearnositySDK.sln
  * Visual Studio 2010: LearnositySDK-VS2010.sln

-Solution consists of 2 projects: LearnositySDK and LearnositySDKExamples
+Solution consists in one project: LearnositySDK

 ### LearnositySDK

 This project is a class library built in compatibility with .NET 3.5.

 This project uses only one external dependency: Newtonsoft.Json library (http://james.newtonking.com/json), also fully compatible with .NET 3.5 (other versions are supported as well).

-### LearnositySDKExamples

-This is .NET MVC 3 project, built on top of .NET 4.0.

-It uses LearnositySDK to demonstrate how the SDK works.

 ## Installation